 - Urgent:

-Your eTA for Canada should come in 01 working days if you choose the urgent option for your service.
+Your eTA for Canada should come within 1 business day if you choose the urgent option for your service.

 - Super urgent:

 If you don't have more time to prepare, you might be able to use this option to receive an eTA in only a few hours!
-At rush hour, this is the one.
-It is possible to receive a Canada eTA in as little as one day (your eTA may be granted quicker than you expect).
+The Canada eTA can be approved in as little as one day, depending on the chosen processing option

 Visitors from Luxembourg should make sure they have obtained Canada travel insurance before leaving on their trip in Canada.
-You will also need to provide proof that you have obtained travel insurance that covers Canada for the Canadian government to process your eTA application.
+You do not need travel insurance for your eTA application, but it is highly recommended for your trip.
 It is strongly advised that you get health travel insurance if you want to ensure that your vacation to Canada will be enjoyable and safe.

 The Embassy of Canada in Luxembourg: